Hoodrij/Yogurt-Arena/Yogurt-Arena-Unity/Assets/ai-instructions.md

 Lifetime is an awaitable, disposable cancellation context used to scope async work.
 It wraps a CancellationTokenSource and provides:
 - Implicit conversions to/from UniTask and CancellationToken
 - Boolean checks: IsAlive/IsDead (via implicit bool)
-- Composition operators:
+- Composition operators (with UniTask):
-  - life & life → end when BOTH life dies (WhenAll)
+  - life & task → end when BOTH life and task complete (WhenAll)
-  - life | life → end when EITHER life dies (WhenAny)
+  - life | task → end when EITHER life or task completes (WhenAny)
-- Parenting: life.SetParent(life) → life ends when parentTask completes
+- Parenting: life.SetParent(parentTask) → life ends when parentTask completes

 Use Lifetime to cleanly stop async loops when the Entity dies, the app quits, or another awaited task finishes.